GoogleChrome/developer.chrome.com/site/en/blog/whats-new-css-ui-2023/index.md

 {% BrowserCompat 'css.selectors.nth-child.of_syntax' %}

 The web platform now has more advanced nth-child selection.
-The advanced nth-child syntax gives a new keyword (“of”), which lets you use the existing micro syntax of An+B, with a more specific subset within which to search.
+The advanced nth-child syntax gives a new keyword ("of"), which lets you use the existing micro syntax of An+B, with a more specific subset within which to search.

 If you use regular nth-child, such as `:nth-child(2)` on the special class, the browser will select the element that has the class special applied to it, and also is the second child.
 This is in contrast to `:nth-child(2 of .special)` which will first pre-filter all `.special` elements, and then pick the second one from that list.